exactly-once/workshop/two-day-workshop.md

 ### Details

-The workshop consists of ~15 hands-on exercises with short lectures between each exercise.
-Each exercises can be completed in 10-20 minutes and is designed to move us one step further towards designing a reliable distributed system.
+The workshop consists of ~15 hands-on exercises with short lectures in between.
+Each exercise takes 10-20 minutes to complete and is designed to move us one step closer to designing a reliable distributed system.
 Each exercise is split into two parts.
-In the first part each attendee is given time to work on the problem independently.
-In the second part all attendees attempt to solve it using mob programming approach.
+In the first part, each attendee is given time to work on the problem independently.
+In the second part, all attendees attempt to solve it using the mob programming approach.

 First, we will learn the advantages and pitfalls of synchronous and asynchronous architectures.
-In order to maximize the benefits of both approaches we will split our system into two parts, the outer synchronous part and the inner asynchronous core.
-Next, we will take a look at the very place where these two approaches come into the contact.
-Let's call it a sync-async boundary.
+In order to maximize the benefits of both approaches, we will split our system into two parts, the outer synchronous part, and the inner asynchronous core.
+Next, we will take a look at the very place where these two parts come together - a so called sync-async boundary.

-In the next part we will look at the correctness requirements for an asynchronous message-driven distributed system.
+Next, we gonna look at the correctness requirements for an asynchronous message-driven distributed system.
 What guarantees are necessary for our core async components to be able to execute the business process reliably?
-We will focus on following aspects:
+We will focus on the following aspects:
  - how to not lose messages?
  - how to prevent processing a single message multiple times?
  - how to prevent propagating invalid state?